ARMmbed/mbed-os-5-docs/docs/pelion_ready/device-management-config.md

 ## Bootloader configuration

-When the "connect" tests have passed, you can enable the firmware update feature by adding a bootloader to your application.
+When the "connect" tests have passed, enable the firmware update feature by adding a bootloader to your application.

 1. Import the official [mbed-bootloader](https://github.com/ARMmbed/mbed-bootloader/) repository as a new application: